andrewbantly/andrewbantly/README.md

 [Escape From Alcatraz](https://andrewbantly.github.io/Escape-From-Alcatraz/)
 - [Technical documentation](https://github.com/andrewbantly/Escape-From-Alcatraz#escape-from-alcatraz)

-I'm currently learning React, MongoDB and Python.
-Upon graduation, I plan to practice the languages I've learned but also explore technologies I haven't.
-Specifically, Rust, Go, Phoenix, and Flask.
+I'm currently honing my skills in React, MongoDB, and Python.
+Upon completing my studies, my intention is to apply and further develop these languages while also venturing into unexplored technological realms.
+I'm particularly excited to delve into emerging technologies such as Rust, Go, Phoenix, and Flask, as they offer immense potential for innovation and pushing the boundaries of software development.

-If you want to work with my in any capacity, here's my email: andrewbantly@gmail.com
+If you want to work together, here's my email: andrewbantly@gmail.com

+All the best,

+Andrew